mauretto78/in-memory-list/README.md

 echo ' ELAPSED TIME: '.$time_elapsed_secs = microtime(true) - $start;
 ```

 A list with `n` elements is persisted.
-It was measured separately the time for displaying a simple var_dump and the whole list.
+It was measured separately the time for displaying a simple `var_dump($collection)` and the whole list.

 Here are the results obtained: